max-starikevich/lasertag-bot/README.md

-# Telegram bot for our local Lasertag community
+# Telegram bot for Lasertag community

 Meant to automate some daily functions around Google Spreadsheet file, which we use to prepare a playerlist and other stuff.

-# Contribute
+## Contributing

 Pull requests and issues are welcomed.

 To contribute to this project, you need to have:

-- Node.js, Yarn and Ngrok installed
+- Node.js, Yarn installed
+- Ngrok, since we use webhooks even in local development
 - Telegram account
 - Bot account created by BotFather: https://core.telegram.org/bots#3-how-do-i-create-a-bot
 - A new Google Cloud project with Sheets API permission: https://cloud.google.com/resource-manager/docs/creating-managing-projects